Windows

 Windows - Software Lifecycle - Install Dialpad Machine-Wide

-Deploy the latest Dialpad version across Windows endpoints with automatic architecture detection
+Deploy the latest Dialpad MSI to Windows endpoints with automatic x64 and x86 architecture detection

 Worklet Details